sheeyang/shush/README.md

    ```bash
    pnpm install
    ```
-3. Create a `.env` file in the project root with the following content:
+3. Create a `.env.developement` file in the project root with the following content:

    ```
    DATABASE_URL="file:./dev.db"